joaovdutrasilva/joaovdutrasilva/README.md

 🚀 **Software Engineering Student | Java Developer**
 🇧🇷 Brazil

-I’m at the beginning of my journey in software development, currently focused on **Java** and building a strong foundation in **programming logic, object-oriented programming, and clean code**.
+I’m at the beginning of my journey in software development, currently focused on **Java** and building a strong foundation in programming logic, object-oriented programming, and clean code.

 I’m developing personal projects to practice, learn, and evolve every day as a future software engineer.
 ---